Sumansekhar/Portfolio/README.md

 # Portfolio
-A  site describing my field of interest sand projects  done by me.
+A  site describing my field of interests and projects  done by me.